Company Taxation: Safeguarding International Competitiveness

 Situation in Germany

-- Bring company tax law in a competitive shape
+- Bring company tax law in a competitive form

-German tax law should be able to compete internationally.
-This goal could be achieved by eliminating fiscal obstacles to innovation, reducing the disadvantages of foreign corporate activities as compared with domestic ones, and reforming the trade tax.
+German tax law should be competitive.
+Therefore, fiscal obstacles to innovation should be eliminated, the disadvantages of foreign corporate activities as compared with domestic ones should be reduced, and the trade tax should be reformed.
 This includes restoring the structural domestic bias of the trade tax and lowering the much too high „low tax country“ threshold under the foreign transactions tax law (Außensteuergesetz) from 25 to 15 percent.

 A significant broadening of the assessment base – by additionally adding income-independent elements like rent, interest, leasing or licencing fees – should be avoided.
 One necessary step would be to remedy the ever wider interpretation by the financial administration.